RodionfromHSE/DecksGenerator/README.md

 ## Attention

+> The whole project has to be rewritten.
+The code is not clean and not well-structured; it's hard to maintain and extend it.

 Top-priority:
 - [ ] Rewrite the self-made anki api for `anki-connect-api` with all the functions I need.
 - [ ] Fix the problem with absolute paths for audio